 The School reserves the right to use student pictures (or video) in publications and on the school's website.
-Student last names will not be published with pictures or video.
+Student first and last names will not be published with pictures or video.
 A parent who does not wish his/her child's picture used must notify the principal in writing prior to the beginning of the school year.
+Any student pictured with four or more students does not need to give permission for his/her photo to be used.